JasonToups/markdown-resume/resume.md

 ### Chartboost : Product Designer / San Francisco / Feb 2017 - Aug 2017

+Mobile ad network.
 Produced playable ads, while coordinating the production in JIRA, spanning three global regions, four outsourced development studios, and a team of internal engineers.

 - **Designed** UI/UX storyboards for free-to-play playable ads in Figma, to send to advertisers for approval and engineering to build the ads.
 - **Scaled** the production of playables 170% in the first 2 months.